arahosu/hifi-gan/README.md

 # Hifi-GAN
-An 48kHz implementation of HiFi-GAN for Voice Conversion.
+A PyTorch implementation of HiFi-GAN vocoder for music.

 # Example